-Upon termination of the Agreement, the client shall be entitled for pro-rata reimbursement of the quarterly advisory fee for the time period the account is not managed during that quarter.
+Upon termination of the Agreement, the client shall be entitled to pro-rata reimbursement of the quarterly advisory fee for the time period the account is not managed during that quarter.
 Such time period shall begin the day all assets have been transferred out of the account.

 Model Delivery - MayTech separately negotiates model delivery fees with participating wealth management platforms.
-Under current structures MayTech receives fees on a monthly or quarterly basis based on the value of assets enrolled in the model at the end of each period according to the negotiated fee rate.
+Under current structures, MayTech receives fees on a monthly or quarterly basis based on the value of assets enrolled in the model at the end of each period according to the negotiated fee rate.

 Sub-Manager Services - MayTech separately negotiates fees with institutional clients or their consultants.
-The timing and frequency of payments, as well as the calculation of account values the payments are based on vary and are contractually agreed upon on a case by case basis.
+The timing and frequency of payments, as well as the calculation of account values, varies and are contractually agreed upon on a case by case basis.